imatge-upc/retrieval-2017-cam/README.md

 ## Code Usage

 ### Prerequisites
 We have used Keras running over Theano to perform the experiments.

+Was done previous to Keras 2.0 but should work with that version as well.

 Python packages necessary specified in *requirements.txt* run: